-6.2.A.1 The NorCal High School Cycling League is a Tier 2 league - a larger league that must run multiple fields for a single category.
+- 6.2.A.1 Depending on the number of registered athletes, a league will be classified as either Tier 1 (smaller leagues that can accommodate all registrants with no more than one field for each category) or Tier 2 (larger leagues that must run multiple fields for a single category).
 Tier 2 leagues accommodate league growth by adding fields, waves, divisions, and/or conferences.

-6.2.A.2 The League Director shall make the final determination with regard to the league's fields, categories, waves, divisions, and conferences.
+The NorCal League is a Tier 2 league. - 6.2.A.2 The League Director shall make the final determination with regard to the league's fields, categories, waves, divisions, and conferences. - 6.2.A.3 Tier 1 Leagues will have a single division with each category represented with only one field as follows:

+Boys Categories Girls Categories

+6 th Grade 7 th Grade 6 th Grade 7 th Grade

+8th Grade 8th Grade

+Freshman Freshman

+Sophomore Sophomore

+JV JV

+Varsity Varsity

-6.2.A.3 Tier 2 Leagues will have multiple fields with the same grade level categories, for example:
+Tier 2 Leagues will have multiple fields with the same grade level categories, for example: